Security questions swirl at the Wisconsin Capitol after armed man sought governor twice in one day

 State Capitol security concerns were raised again after the riot at the U.S. Capitol on Jan.
 6, 2021.
 But at the time, the Wisconsin Capitol was closed to the general public due to the ongoing COVID-19 pandemic.

 Lawmakers have historically said little about their wishes for security in the building, out of fears of publicly discussing vulnerabilities.
-Republican and Democratic legislative leaders contacted Friday voiced support for reviewing building security, but none of them weighed in either for or against metal detectors.
+Republican and Democratic legislative leaders contacted Friday voiced support for reviewing building security, but only Vos stated his opposition to metal detectors.

-Republican Assembly Speaker Robin Vos, in a statement, said he was not notified of the episode outside of the governor’s office “but it sounds like the Capitol Police did a fine job.”

 Democratic Senate Minority Leader Melissa Agard said, “We absolutely need to assess all security options to ensure that everyone in our Capitol is kept safe whether they are a legislator, staff, or visitor.”